Go on to Part Six

 Aug.
 18 Trois-Rivieres, Quebec Stade de Trois-Rivieres

-The stage was set up on two flatbed trucks on second base at the local baseball stadium and the band began quite late.
+The stage was set up on two flatbed trucks on second base at the local baseball stadium.
 About 2,500 were in attendance on a fairly cold night, making the place about half full.
 Local Quebec-area band Pollen was one of the opening acts.
 Triumvirat was also listed on the tickets and posters, but did not play.
 Prog/folk singer Raoul Duguay, himself a Quebec-area musician, did play, apparently as a substitute act.
+Although not listed in any advertising, a local Latin-flavored band also performed, preceding the other three acts, making for a very long and reportedly somewhat disorganized night.
+Giant themselves did not take the stage until after midnight.

 Trois-Rivieres ad and poster Aug.
 18, 1975